Shapes

 n=3, six faces, eight vertices, and 12 edges.

-A cube is a special case trigonal trapezohedron with square faces
+A cube is a special case trigonal trapezohedron with square faces, and there are also versions with rhombi and irregular quadrilaterals.

 Tetragonal Trapezohedron (D8)